St Julian's, Norwich

-Due to a lack of funds, the church slowly became dilapidated during the 18th century.
+Owing to a lack of funds, the church slowly became dilapidated during the 18th century.
 It underwent a restoration after one side of the building collapsed in 1845.
 The tower, also in danger of collapsing, was repaired in 1934.
 In June 1942, St Julian's received a direct hit during the Norwich Blitz.
 The only one of the four churches destroyed in Norwich during World War II that was rebuilt, it reopened in 1953.
 The medieval bell, damaged in 1942, was rehung in 1992.

 The rebuilt church is a flint building with stone and brick dressings with a pantile roof.
 A small church, it consists of a nave, single-bay chancel, and a round tower.
 The south chapel and sacristry and the single-storey porch was added in the 1950s.
-The octagonal baptismal font is a replacement for the original one destroyed in 1942.
-It was moved from the now redundant All Saints' Church, Norwich in 1977.
+The octagonal baptismal font, a replacement for the original one destroyed in 1942, was moved from the now redundant All Saints' Church, Norwich in 1977.
 The church has an 1860 pipe organ, which was installed in 1966.

 Organisation

-St Julian's is one the parish churches of St John the Baptist, Timberhill, with St Julian's, Norwich in the Diocese of Norwich.
+St Julian's is one of the churches of the parish of St John the Baptist, Timberhill, with St Julian's, Norwich, in the Diocese of Norwich.
 It lies within the deanery of Norwich East and the archdeaconry of Norwich.
-In January 2023, the Reverend Richard Stanton, the Interim Priest-in-Charge the parish, was appointed as Priest-in-Charge.
+In January 2023, the Revd Richard Stanton, the interim priest-in-charge of the parish, was appointed priest-in-charge.

 The church is open each day of the week for worshippers and visitors as a place of prayer.
 The Mass is held on Sunday mornings.